brunoparga/cicero/README.md

 ## Cicero ##

 Cicero is a flashcard system for learning Latin.
-A live version can be found at https://bp-cicero.xyz.
+There is currently no live version.